 Services X26 and X27 connect Glasgow with St Andrews passing through Kirkcaldy, Leven and Upper Largo where connections to Anstruther can be made.

 By Train - The nearest railway station is Leuchars, approximately 13 miles north west of Anstruther and 3 miles west of St Andrews.
 There is a regular bus service from the railway station to St Andrews Bus Depot where connecting buses to Anstruther can be found.
 Taxis are also available at the station.
+For tickets and up to date railway timetables, please visit Scotrail or Trainline.

 By Air - Our nearest airports for internal, European and international flights to and from Scotland are Edinburgh Airport, 47 miles from Anstruther and Glasgow Airport which is 97 miles from Anstruther.